Migraine support with Dr Kellie

 - Mar 25

-- 5 min read
+- 3 min read

 Migraine Prevention

-Naturopathic options for migraines and headaches
+Naturopathic Options for Migraines and Headaches

-The take-home message here is that many people suffer from migraines and headaches and feel they have to power through and so don’t consider seeking treatment.
-However, there are a host of therapeutic options, both pharmaceutical and herbal or nutraceutical.
-It’s also very important to check in with your Primary Care provider and/or a Neurologist to ensure there aren’t any underlying issues that need to be addressed immediately.
-From there, the best approach looks at the frequency, timing, known triggers, and other symptoms such as menstrual or digestive complaints.
-No one should have to push through without support.
+Many people suffer from migraines and headaches, feeling they have to power through without seeking treatment.
+However, there are numerous therapeutic options available, both pharmaceutical and herbal or nutraceutical.
+It’s crucial to check in with your primary care provider or a neurologist to ensure there aren’t any underlying issues that need immediate attention.

 Comments